fbeshears/dbaccessor/readme.txt

 #A simple sqlite3 accessor class in python

-#If you're using python to create and update a sqlite3 database then you may want to check out the DbAccessor class.
+#If you're using python to create and update a sqlite3 database

-#-------------------------------------

-#To import the dbaccessor class use this

-from dbaccessor import DbAccessor
+#then you may want to check out the DbAccessor class.

 #----------------------------